 6. Survey Requirements

-6.2 Previous advice has been to data capture areas on a Net Internal Area (NIA) basis with Gross Internal Area (GIA) also being noted so as to enable comparison with Specialist property.
+6.2 Previous advice has been to data capture areas on a Net Internal Area (NIA) basis with Gross Internal Area (GIA) also being noted so as to enable comparison with Drive To and Drive Thru Restaurants.

 6.4 In the absence of rental evidence, direct assistance can be derived from Drive-To sites where rents are analysed to GIA.